Kotlin/dataframe/docs/StardustDocs/topics/operations.md

 `DataFrame` transformation pipeline usually consists of several modification operations, such as filtering, sorting, grouping, pivoting, adding/removing columns etc.
 `DataFrame` API is designed in functional style so that the whole processing pipeline can be represented as a single statement with a sequential chain of operations.
-`DataFrame` object is immutable, so all operations defined for `DataFrame` object return a new `DataFrame` instance that reusing underlying data structures as much as possible.
+`DataFrame` is immutable, so all operations defined for `DataFrame` object will return a new `DataFrame` instance reusing underlying data structures as much as possible.

 ## Multiplex operations